How to Charge the Anker Portable Power Stations with Solar Panels

 For the smaller Anker Powerhouse 200 that uses a 5.5×2.1 mm DC input for solar, you will need this MC4 to 5.5x2.1 mm adapter (click to view on Amazon).

-All of the other Anker portable power stations use an 8 mm solar input, you will need this MC4 to 8mm (click to view on Amazon).
+For the PowerHouse 521, 522, and 535 that use an 8 mm solar input, you will need this MC4 to 8mm (click to view on Amazon).

 More on Connecting Anker Power Stations to Solar Panels